VainlyStrain/Vailyn/README.md

 ### Possible Issues

 Please consider, that I'm still learning.
 So, there may still be some undetected false positives/negatives.
 If you found some (or want to point out other bugs/improvements), please leave an issue.

+### Code of Conduct

+Vailyn is provided as an offensive web application audit tool.
+It has built-in functionalities which can reveal potential vulnerabilities in web applications, which could possibly be exploited maliciously.

+**THEREFORE, NEITHER THE AUTHOR NOR THE CONTRIBUTORS ARE RESPONSIBLE FOR ANY MISUSE OR DAMAGE DUE TO THIS TOOLKIT.**

+By using this software, the user obliges to follow their local laws, to not attack someone else's system without explicit permission from the owner, or with malicious intend.

+In case of an infringement, only the end user who committed it is accountable for their actions.